 PML has been instrumental in developing the understanding of the effects of ocean acidification on the marine environment.
 Through laboratory and field experiments, observations and ecosystem modelling our research has shown how the chemistry of the ocean is changing; and what affect this is having on marine organisms, ecosystems and biodiversity.

-A key finding has been that the impact of ocean acidification is strongly dependent on interaction with other stressors associated with global change, notably temperature increases and we have shown that ocean acidification is having a marked effect upon ocean chemistry, most notably the nitrogen cycle and production of climate-relevant trace gases such as DMS and halocarbons.
+A key finding has been that the impact of ocean acidification is strongly dependent on interaction with other stressors associated with global change, notably temperature increases.
+We have also demonstrated that ocean acidification is having a marked effect upon ocean chemistry beyond the carbonate cycle, most notably the nitrogen cycle and production of climate-relevant trace gases such as DMS and halocarbons.

 Making a difference

 PML has been pivotal in monitoring and communicating the impacts of OA, raising awareness and inspiring action at the highest political levels.

 This influence has culminated in ocean acidification research informing international emissions targets, with the significant inclusion of ocean ecosystems in the UN Paris Agreement and the development of a UN Sustainable Development Target on ocean acidification (SDG14.3).
 PML are helping to ensure the UK meets international obligations including as a founding partner of the Global Ocean Acidification Observing Network (GOA-ON) and by delivering its North East Atlantic Hub.

 You can read more about our contribution into enquiries and policy on our impact page